 Costumes: Go Big or Go Home

-Some people who travels to carnival chooses to rent or purchase elaborate costumes.
-If you’re planning to participate in one of the main parades, a costume is often a must.
+Some people who travel to Carnival choose to rent or buy elaborate costumes.
+If you plan to join one of the main parades, a costume is often a must.
 These costumes can be intricate and beautiful, but they can also be pretty pricey.

 Street Party Style: Casual and Cool